Protective intelligence: The team

 PI analysts often interact with a number of other professionals when working in executive protection.
 Psychologists act as consultants to advise the team if an individual of interest has or appears to have a mental illness.
 Human resource managers and employee mental health program organizers are able to alert the team if an employee has shown the potential to become violent and to then help divert them from that path.
 Physical security guards work alongside the analysts, relying on them to provide pictures and information on possibly threatening individuals.
 The client, as well as their staff and family, can also be briefed on any important information pertaining to their security and the measures they should take to ensure it.

 The clients

-The most common clients that utilize PI are internationally travelling dignities, high ranking politicians, corporate executives with a high net worth, and celebrities.
+The most common clients that utilize PI are international dignitaries, high ranking politicians, wealthy corporate executives, and celebrities.
 Other clients can include schools and business that wish to guard against mass shootings.